ietf-wg-cellar/ebml-specification/specification.markdown

 #### length

 A value to express the valid length of the Element Data as written measured in octets.
 The length provides a constraint in addition to the Length value of the definition of the corresponding EBML Element Type.
-This length MUST be expressed as either a non-negative integer or a range (see [expression of range](#expression-of-range)) that consists of only non-negative integers and valid operators.
+This length MUST be expressed as either a non-negative integer or a range (see (#expression-of-range)) that consists of only non-negative integers and valid operators.

 The length attribute is OPTIONAL.
 If the length attribute is not present for that EBML Element then that EBML Element is only limited in length by the definition of the associated EBML Element Type.